 Other Known Work Sites with Asbestos

-The Estes Power Plant and Western Minerals Company are just two of many job sites in the state that have been documented to have contained asbestos that put workers and their families at risk.
+The Estes Power Plant and Western Minerals Company are just two of many job sites in Denver documented to have contained asbestos that put workers and their families at risk.
 Some of these workers got sick with mesothelioma, lung cancer, or asbestosis, and many have since died.
-Some of these workers have sued for compensation, using the services of a Colorado Mesothelioma Lawyer.
-Some of the sites include:

 - Sedalia Copper Mine, Salida